-At Rays of Sunshine Children’s Charity we believe that the welfare of children is paramount and we are committed to a practice which protects children (i.e. those under 18 years of age) from harm.
+At Rays of Sunshine Children’s Charity we believe that the welfare of children and young people is paramount and we are committed to a practice which protects children (i.e. those under 18 years of age) from harm.
 The charity is in contact specifically with children who are recognized as amongst the most vulnerable.
 Our employees and volunteers involved with the charity accept this and we recognise our responsibilities to develop awareness of issues which cause children and young people harm.

 We will endeavour to safeguard children and young people by:

 - Adopting safeguarding children guidelines through a code of behaviour for employees and volunteers